adafruit/Adafruit-WebIDE/README.md

 TODO
 ====
 - Loads of stuff
-- Clone or Create repositories
+- Clone or Create repositories (this is partially working, need to create repository in bitbucket, and update remote yet)
-- Create "Projects"
+- Create "Projects" (completed)
-- Create files
+- Create Files (completed)
 - Persistent sessions
 - how to handle adding to known_hosts
 - generate ssh key, and add to bitbucket